unh-comp-master-project/unh-comp-master-project.github.io/learning-activities.md

 * Collaboration with peers
 <!-_- * Reflections on your best possible self, academic commitment, openness to
 experience, and computing professional identity --->
-* Regular interactions with and feedback from your faculty advisor and course instructor.
+* Regular interactions with and feedback from your project/thesis advisor and course instructor.

 *Note*: Whether you are in the Master's Project or Master's Thesis course, we